Geometric Evaporation and Hierarchical Information Reductionin Black Holes

 H

-The resulting radial recession velocity of the boundary is therefore directly constrained:
+The radial recession velocity is therefore

 ˙